elementary/docs/writing-apps/our-first-app/packaging.md

         path: .
 ```

-Note that we're using the `daily` version of the SDK for now, as there has not yet been a stable release.
 To run a test build and install your app, we can use `flatpak-builder` with a few arguments:

 ```bash
 flatpak-builder build  com.github.yourusername.yourrepositoryname.yml --user --install --force-clean